ChaotingChang/Project-Week-3-Data-Thieves/your-project/README.md

         1.2 In comparison to other countries in the European union – external comparison (extrospective)

-**Look for: **
+**Look for:**

-	- Trends over time (two time intervals btw 2012 and 2019)
+        - Trends over time (two time intervals btw 2012 and 2019)

-	- Countries of the European union: start (Sain, Greece, Denmark, Austria, Netherlands)
+        - Countries of the European union: start (Sain, Greece, Denmark, Austria, Netherlands)